Nyxxa Moonthorn (Level 19 Elf Adept/Rogue)

 Wilderness Training

-You are proficient with the Survival skill.
+You are proficient with the Animal Handling skill.
 If you have the Battlefield Etiquette talent, you consider beasts to be martial artists.

 Rogue